Creatively Stifled? Have an Affair

 I wish to build a home with writing.
-A future place where bills are paid, beds are comfy (and consistent), and we—writing and I—are happy in the life we’ve created.
+A future place where bills are paid, beds are comfy (and consistent), and we—writing and I—are happy in the life we’ve made.

-But for now, my relationship with writing feels like an illicit affair.
+But for now, my relationship with writing is like an illicit affair.
 I go home early or don’t leave home at all.
-I seek out the next moment for a rendezvous.
+I seek out the next rendezvous.
 I carve out the time when the rest of the world sleeps.
 I scratch out little napkin love notes while a friend checks email at lunch.

-Then, I escape.
+Then, when I’m free, I escape.
 I’m at writing’s door.
-I sigh before turning the doorknob, enter the room, and we lock eyes.
+I sigh before turning the doorknob.
+I enter the room, and we lock eyes.

 I’m having an affair with my craft.
-But what’s the affair definition, and is this one allowed?
-Do affairs ever work, and what creates one?
+But what’s an affair’s definition, and is this one allowed?
+Do affairs ever even work?